 In order to harness all these ambiguous queries and rank well for them, you will have to look relevant to Google.
 Now, as previously mentioned, there is no point in optimizing around strange keywords or slang.
 However, you can still try and rank for shorter and more direct keywords.

-According to our presumptions, relevancy of the page will be determined by click through rate, bounce rate and time spent on a website.
+According to our presumptions, relevancy of the page will be determined by click through rate, bounce rate and time spent on a web page.
 So, if Google makes an assumption and send user to your page, make sure that it is well optimized and that it can attract his attention.

 First, you will have to have a nice title and a well-written META description.
 Remember, if your query is completely irrelevant to users, they won’t click no matter what.
 However, if it peaks their attention and is related to their query, they might get intrigued.
 By providing a nice META description and title, you can subconsciously persuade visitors to give advantage to your copy.